 Find a Local Vet

-One of the first things you’ll need to do with your new family member is take them to the vet for a general check-up.
-Since this is your first dog, it may be wise to ask friends and family if there is a vet that they can recommend that is nearby.
+One of the first things you’ll need to do with your new family member is take them to an Animal Care Center for a general check-up.
+Since this is your first dog, it may be wise to ask friends and family if there is a nearby vet they can recommend.
 Word of mouth can be very insightful when looking for a vet.
 You can also read reviews and comments online.

 Consider Pet Insurance